kasra-hosseini/obspyDMT/README.rst

    :scale: 60%
    :align: center

 obspyDMT has several tools to plot the contents of a data set.
-As an example, the following command line plots the ray coverage (ray path between each source-receiver pair) of ``dmt_tour_dir``:
+As an example, the following command line plots the ray coverage (ray path between each source-receiver pair) of ``dmt_tour_dir`` directory:

 ::